How do I connect QlikView to Salesforce?

 8. To retrieve a subset of the fields in this table, choose the fields you want in the Fields list.
 Otherwise, skip this step.

-9. QlikView recommend that the Preceding Load check box is selected.
+9. QlikView recommend that the Preceding Load check box is turned on.
 Choose OK.

 10. In the Edit Script dialog box, choose Reload.

-If this is a new document you will be prompted to save the document at this stage.
+If this is a new document, you'll be prompted to save the document at this stage.

 11. If necessary, use the Close button to dismiss the Script Execution Progress message box, when QlikView has finished retrieving the Salesforce data.